 However what I hadn’t really appreciated is cauliflower, when riced at least, can act as a bit of a sponge.
-So even though it might not be that interesting eaten plain, let’s face it neither is rice.
-Add some good flavors in there, though, and it get’s interesting.
-When I made my risotto, I added in some lemon and herbs which worked really well, and led me to the idea of this salad.
+So even though it might not be that interesting eaten plain, let’s face it that's true of a few things (like rice, typically).

 - Chop up some tomatoes, crumble some feta and chop some parsley, arugula and green onion (you can use a food processor to help, if you like).

 This would make a great salad to take to a potluck as it won’t wilt like a lettuce-based salad, plus it’s fantastic for lunch.
 It’s full of flavor, satisfying and healthy.
 It’s easy to make too, so really you have no excuse not to give it a try.
 We were certainly won over and I hope you will be too.

 Looking for more salads perfect to pack for a picnic/lunch?
 Try these!

 - Raw beet quinoa salad

 - Vegan lentil salad with roasted Brussels sprouts and grapes

 - Plus get many more lunch recipes in the archives.